Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Related work

 \paragraph{Attribution methods for black-box models}

 In this paper, we extend the problem by restricting it to a black-box model: the analytical form and potential internal states of the model are unknown.
-Among this type of approach, we can mention several methods that probe a neural network's responses to perturbations over image regions and combine the resulting predictions into an influence score for each individual pixel or group of pixels.
+Several methods compute influence scores for each individual pixel or group of pixels.

 The first method, Occlusion~\cite{zeiler2014visualizing}, masks individual image regions -- one at a time -- with an occluding mask set to a baseline value and assigns the corresponding prediction scores to all pixels within the occluded region.
 Then the explanation is given by these prediction scores and can be easily interpreted.
 However, occlusion fails to account for the joint (higher-order) interactions between multiple image regions.
-For instance, occluding two image regions -- one at a time -- may only decrease the model's prediction minimally (say a single eye or mouth component on a face) while occluding these two regions together may yield a substantial change in the model's prediction if these two regions interact non-linearly as is expected for a deep neural network.
+For instance, occluding two image regions -- one at a time -- may only decrease the model's prediction minimally (say a single eye or mouth component on a face), while occluding these two regions together may yield a substantial change in the model's prediction if these two regions interact non-linearly as is expected for a deep neural network.
 Our work, together with related methods such as LIME~\cite{ribeiro2016lime}, RISE~\cite{petsiuk2018rise} and more recently Sobol~\cite{fel_look_2021} addresses this problem by randomly perturbating the input image in multiple regions at a time.

-Surprisingly, RISE~\cite{petsiuk2018rise} and Sobol Attribution~\cite{fel_look_2021} have recently shown that black-box attribution methods can rival and even surpass the white-box methods commonly used, without recourse to internal states.
-However despite the efforts in ~\cite{fel_look_2021} to limit their computational overhead, black-box methods remain far from white-box methods in terms of execution time.
+Surprisingly, RISE~\cite{petsiuk2018rise} and Sobol Attribution~\cite{fel_look_2021} have recently shown that black-box attribution methods can rival and even surpass the white-box methods commonly used without recourse to internal states.
+However, despite the efforts in ~\cite{fel_look_2021} to limit their computational overhead, black-box methods remain far from white-box methods in terms of execution time.
 In this work, we show that it is possible to match or even surpass the performances of current black-box methods while reaching computation times lower than some white-box methods by using dependence measure-based Global Sensitivity Analysis (GSA).

 \paragraph{Global sensitivity analysis using dependence measures} Our attribution method builds on the GSA framework.
 The approach was introduced in the 70s~\cite{cukier1973study} and was popularized with variance-based sensitivity analysis and Sobol indices ~\cite{sobol1993sensitivity}.
 It consists of evaluating the sensitivity of a model's output of interest to some input design variables.
 GSA is currently used in many fields, especially for the study of physical phenomena~\cite{iooss2015, hsic:futureofsas}.
 Recently, dependence measure-based sensitivity analysis was introduced in \cite{da_veiga_global_2015} and was shown to circumvent some practical issues of variance-based sensitivity analysis.
 In particular, by relying on the representation capabilities of RKHS, the dependence measure that we use in this work, HSIC \cite{gretton_measuring_2005}, captures more diverse information than traditional variance-based indices for far fewer model evaluations.